Okhayeeli/CryptoSubScribe/README.md

      1. Duration Calculation: Implement off-chain duration calculation to automate subscription management.
      2. Off-chain Messaging: Integrate web3 to enable feeless communication for enhanced user interactions.

+    ## milestone
+  1. Is it possible to sign on the frontend and have the amount for a subscription deducted form the subscription manager??
+  2.
      ## Acknowledgments
      Scaffold-ETH for providing a robust framework for Ethereum development.
      The Ethereum community for continuous support and development.